(503) 314-5087 fast2fish@msn.com

 Tips for Catching Columbia River Winter Walleye!

-Jigging for Winter Walleye
+Jigging for Winter Walleye on the Columbia River

 In colder water conditions, walleye tend to be close to the bottom, so it advisable to keep your jig positioned tightly to the bottom.
 We use a variety of different patterned jigs that imitate the walleye diet, from crayfish patterns to shad and perch patterns.